-If you want to use whole grain bread crumbs, you can toast about 4 slices of whole wheat bread, let them cool, and them pop them in your food processor, and blitz them into bread crumbs.
+If you want to use whole grain bread crumbs, you can make your own breadcrumbs with my recipe.
 Alternatively, you can use regular bread crumbs or panko breadcrumbs.
 Just know they’ll be lower in fiber and nutrients.

 Do you need some advice on the healthiest burgers for your summer BBQ?
 Make sure to check out my Burgers 101 article, for a nifty chart comparing some of the most popular burgers!